How to Teach Struggling Readers

 If you are tutoring a first or second grader in reading, they may already be familiar with a few letter sounds.
 However, in order to fill in all gaps, you should start from scratch.
 Older students will also benefit from this comprehensive phonics review.

-Beging by modeling how to say the name of the letter, the name of the picture and then the sound…A, apple, /a/.
+Beging by modeling how to pronounce the letter sound, /a/ /a/ apple.
 Have your reader point to each as they say the simple chant.
 Repeat this process with each new letter.
 It is important to model how to say each individual phoneme (unit of sound) without adding /uh/ on the end.
 After each session of practice, work with the student on proper handwriting techniques.
 Dictate the sounds for the letter sounds so that the student can apply reading to print.

 We focus heavily on the lowercase letters.
-Most words are written in lowercase letters and this helps to simplify the amount of letter sounds needed to master in order to read words.
+Writing is mostly written in lowercase letters and this helps to kids jump into reading words faster.
 We will continue to expose students to the capital letters throughout the program.

 Teach 2 and 3-Letter Words